Out of my comfort zone for Open Minds

 While the main reason I was there was to share the experience above, as I read the questions it began to get a lot deeper.
 I talked about the tough times I had had and how a simple conversation with my then-boss and her reaction supported me to keep going knowing she had my back.
 Being open, honest and vulnerable and then hearing the words - what can I do for you?
 So simple and it turns out she didn't need to do anything - just saying those words was enough.

-It took me time and I got there I believe we are all worth the time it takes and that was why I was there.
+It took me time and I got there I believe we are all worth the time it takes and that was why I was there and why I now do what I do.

 Katie Quinney